Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Acknowledgments

-\ni {\bf Acknowledgments.} We wish to thank Mikael De La Salle, Julien Dub\'edat, Hugo Duminil-Copin, Cl\'ement Hongler and Alain-Sol Sznitman for useful discussions.
+We wish to thank Mikael De La Salle, Julien Dub\'edat, Hugo Duminil-Copin, Cl\'ement Hongler and Alain-Sol Sznitman for useful discussions, an anonymous referee for many useful comments, and Wouter Kager for Figure~\ref{fig:loops}.
 The authors also wish to thank the IHP (Paris) and the NYU Abu Dhabi Institute for their hospitality.